-Figuring out how to price your digital products can be intimidating.
-There are a lot of different pricing models out there, and it’s not always easy to know how to crack the digital product price formula.
-On the one hand, you might want to make your products accessible to as many potential customers as possible to maximize profits.
-On the other, you’d want to be sure you’re pricing your products competitively and not selling it short.
+On the one hand, you might want to make your products accessible to as many customers as possible to maximize profits.
+On the other hand, you want to price your products competitively and don’t want to sell yourself short.

-So, how should you determine the right price for your digital products?
-In this article, we dive deep into the three most popular strategies for pricing digital downloads, and spill our top tips for pricing your digital products for more sales.
+In this article, we dive deep into the three most popular pricing strategies for digital products and dish out our top tips for pricing your digital products for more sales.

-When it comes to pricing digital products, there’s no one-size-fits-all approach.
-As you try to figure out the best model for your creator business, use the three popular pricing strategies below as points of reference.
+As you try to figure out the digital price list for your creator business, reference these three popular pricing strategies for digital products.

 Digital product pricing strategies overview